-The Mississippi Invitational is a bi-annual survey of recent works created by contemporary visual artists living and working across the state.
-Artists are invited to submit their work for consideration by a guest curator to be included in the bi-annual Mississippi Invitational exhibition.
+The Mississippi Invitational is a biennial survey of recent works created by contemporary visual artists living and working across the state.
+Artists are invited to submit their work for consideration by a guest curator to be included in the subsequent Mississippi Invitational exhibition.
 In addition to having their work exhibited, artists chosen are eligible to apply for The Jane Crater Hiatt Artist Fellowship—a grant of up to $20,000 that is awarded to one artist to pursue projects which further artistic development and support the realization of specific creative ideas.
 The fellowship recipient is announced at a reception for the exhibiting artists before the conclusion of the exhibition.

 ABOUT THE JANE CRATER HIATT ARTIST FELLOWSHIP